UEFBiomedicalInformaticsLab/BIODAI/MONOMER/readme.txt

 Publicly available source code and data for the project Multi-objective OptimizatioN Of bioMarkERs (MONOMER).
+The project is described in Cattelani et al. [1].

 The main program is in Python, we include also R scripts that were used to prepare the TCGA datasets.